SPINAL INFLAMMATORY DISORDERS

 Nonsurgical Treatment:

-Nonsurgical treatment options for spinal inflammatory disorders aim to alleviate symptoms, reduce inflammation, and improve function.
+Nonsurgical treatment options for spinal inflammatory disorders aim to stop symptoms, reduce inflammation, and improve function.
 This may include nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroid injections, disease-modifying antirheumatic drugs (DMARDs), biologic therapies, physical therapy, and lifestyle modifications such as exercise and posture training.

 Surgical Treatment: